SC asks poll panel not to decide on Eknath Shinde faction’s claim for recognition as real Shiv Sena

 On July 22, the Election Commission directed Thackeray and Shinde to submit documents to prove that their faction has the support of the majority of the party members.
 The Thackeray-led faction had challenged the Election Commission proceedings in the Supreme Court on July 26.

-At Thursday’s hearing, Chief Justice NV Ramana orally directed the poll panel not to decide on the matter.
+At Thursday’s hearing, a bench comprising Chief Justice NV Ramana and Justices Krishna Murari and Hima Kohli orally directed the poll panel not to decide on the matter.

 The Thackeray faction had alleged that the Election Commission did not accept their request to stop its proceedings to avoid any irreversible changes while the court was hearing other Maharashtra crisis cases.